-Net result for the financial year ended 30 June 2014 was \$9 million and was \$0.2 million better than budget.
+Net result for the financial year ended 30 June 2015 was \$9.0 million and was \$4.1 million better than full year budget mainly due to recognition of assets acquired due to the Light Rail project.

-Total expenses were \$0.1 million below budget mainly due to lower redundancy payment compared to budget.
+Total expenses were \$0.3 million higher than budget due to recoverable costs that were offset by corresponding income in the income line.